 SAHARA ONE MEDIA AND ENTERTAINMENT LIMITED

-We have audited the accompanying standalone financial statements ofSahara One Media And Entertainment (the "Company") which comprise the BalanceSheet as at March 31 2022 the Statement of Profit and Loss (including OtherComprehensive Income) the Statement of Changes in Equity and the Statement of Cash Flowsended on that date and a summary of the significant accounting policies and other explanatoryinformation (hereinafter referred to as the "standalone financial statements").
+We have audited the accompanying standalone financial statements ofSahara One Media And Entertainment (the "Company") which comprise the BalanceSheet as at March 31 2022 the Statement of Profit and Loss (including OtherComprehensive Income) the Statement of Changes in Equity and the Statement of Cash Flowsended on that date and a summary of significant accounting policies and other explanatoryinformation (hereinafter referred to as the "standalone financial statements").

 Basis for Qualified Opinion

-a) Reference is invited to Note 29 to the financial statementsregarding deposit of Rupees 694027.88 Thousand to Sahara-SEBI Refund account in thematter of dispute in respect of repayment of Optionally Fully Convertible Debentures(OFCDs) by two group companies namely M/s Sahara India Real Corporation Limited &Sahara Housing Investment Corporation Limited with Security and Exchange Board of India(SEBI).The Honourable Supreme Court of India vide its order dated 21-11-2013 had directedthat Sahara Group of Companies shall not part with movable and immovable properties andaccordingly 'SEBI' has seized the company's Fixed Deposit and Non Current Investment.Subsequent to this Hon'ble Supreme Court vide its order dated 4th June 2014 hasdirected to defreeze the Fixed Deposit account of the company subject to condition thattotal proceeds would be transferred to special account opened by the 'SEBI'.
+a) Reference is invited to Note 29 to the financial statementsregarding deposit of Rupees 694027.88 Thousand to Sahara-SEBI Refund account in thematter of dispute in respect of repayment of Optionally Fully Convertible Debentures(OFCDs) by two group companies namely M/s Sahara India Real Corporation Limited &Sahara Housing Investment Corporation Limited with Security and Exchange Board of India(SEBI).The Honourable Supreme Court of India vide its order dated 21-11-2013 had directedthat Sahara Group of Companies shall not part with movable and immovable properties andaccordingly 'SEBI' has seized the company's Fixed Deposit and Non-Current Investment.Subsequent to this Hon'ble Supreme Court vide it's order dated 4th June 2014 hasdirected to defreeze the Fixed Deposit account of the company subject to condition thattotal proceeds would be transferred to special account opened by the 'SEBI'.
 However thematter is pending at Honourable Supreme Court of India; we are unable to comment on theconsequential impact if any of the same on the financial statement of the company.

 Emphasis of Matter